350 (FPCC 2014). 490 semi-speakers (FPCC 2014). Ethnic population: 7,600 (FPCC 2014).

 West central British Columbia, Gitxsan, middle Skeena river.

-Gitsken (Western Gitsken), Gitxsan (Eastern Gitxsan).
+Gitxsan (Eastern Gitxsan), Gitsken (Western Gitsken).
 High comprehension of Nisga’a [ncg].

 Small number of families in which children and young people are fluent speakers.
-Taught in public schools in some communities and at the University of Northern British Columbia (2007).
+Taught in public schools in some communities and at the University of Northern British Columbia (Golla 2007).
 Positive attitudes.
-About 1,500 also speak Nisga’a [ncg].
+All also use Nisga’a [ncg].